-- NEVER FORCE THE BATTERY DOOR SHUT: this could result in serious damage; if the door will not close securely, check that the battery is inserted correctly. - Do not open the battery door too far or damage is likely to occur. - Because of their size, it's a good idea to change and replace batteries above a table or desk to reduce the risk of dropping the instrument or battery. - Dispose of used batteries immediately in the proper waste or recycling container. - Because batteries can vary in size and performance, your hearing care professional is your best source for lifespan estimates and verification that you are using the proper size and type.
+- NEVER FORCE THE BATTERY DOOR SHUT.
+This could result in serious damage; if the door will not close securely, check that the battery is inserted correctly. - Do not open the battery door too far or damage is likely to occur. - Dispose of used batteries immediately in the proper waste or recycling container. - Batteries vary in size and performance.
+Your hearing professional is your best source for lifespan estimates and verification that you are using the proper size and type.

+WARNINGS

-WARNINGS Batteries are dangerous if swallowed.
+Batteries are dangerous if swallowed.
 To help prevent the accidental ingestion of batteries:

-Keep out of reach of children and pets
+A Keep out of reach of children and pets